SamSteffen/Excel-to-PDF-Invoicing/README.md

 # THE FILES
 This program consists of (and requires) the following files:
-1.	**Invoice_Data.xlsx** – an Excel Spreadsheet (.xlsx) template consisting of three worksheets, “Clients”, “Timesheet”, and “Invoices.”
+1.	**Invoice_Data.xlsx** – an Excel Spreadsheet (.xlsx) template consisting of three worksheets, "Business", “Clients”, “Timesheet”, and “Invoices.”
 The data the program expects to obtain from these xlsx worksheets is explained below.

 2.	**Invoice_generator.py** – a Python program file that utilizes various programming libraries and methods to do the following: